datahubio/blog/markdowndb-launch.md

 ---
-title: 'Announcing MarkdownDB: an open source tool to create an SQL API to your markdown files! 🚀'
+title: "Announcing MarkdownDB - an open source tool to create an SQL API to your markdown files!"
 description: MarkdownDB - an open source library to transform markdown content into sql-queryable data.
 Build rich markdown-powered sites easily and reliably.
 New dedicated website at markdowndb.com
 date: 2023-10-11
-authors: ['Ola Rubaj']
+authors:
-filetype: blog
+  - Ola Rubaj
+tags:
+  - markdowndb
 ---

 Hello, dear readers!